 Hints for understanding

-To avoid uncessary dreaming, it helps to understand life better somehow.
-Give it a try.
-And in addition, observe carefully recurrent dreams, as well as the serially progressive ones.
-They may illustrate progress or failure or deeper things to be faced in time [Cf. Acts 2:17].
+Recurrent dreams, as well as serially progressive ones could illustrate progress or failure or deeper things to be faced in time.

 Through dreams we perceive - but dimly and without firm definition - single fragments of our inner, organic conditions.
 Through dreamless sleep we come to know our organization in its totality, although dimly and obscurely.
 Thus we have already considered three stages of knowledge: dreamless sleep, dream-filled sleep, the waking state.